“WHY did he have to be late today of all days? Especially with what’s going on in the city,” she thought.

 A month went by.
 She had taken up a correspondence course under a lesser known University registered under the University Grants Commission.

-her sister returned from the university to break the news that her name had appeared on the third list and that she should get herself admitted the very next day.
+One afternoon, while she was busy helping her m o t h e r with household chores, her sister returned from the university to break the news that her name had appeared on the third list and that she should get herself admitted the very next day.
 She burst into a crow of joy.
 How could this be possible?

 She later came to know that no third list had ever appeared in any stream either before or after this incident.